Professional edition active

 • A heterozygous affected parent and an unaffected parent have, on average, an equal number of affected and unaffected children; ie, risk of occurrence for each child of an affected parent is 50%.

-• Unaffected children of an affected parent do not transmit the trait to their descendants.
+• Unaffected children of an affected parent do not have the abnormal gene and therefore do not transmit the trait to their descendants.

 • Males and females are equally likely to be affected.